RenWal/auto-afl/README.md

 ## Requirements
 auto-afl was built for AFL version 2.52b.
 You need the binaries `afl-fuzz`, `afl-cmin` and `afl-ptmin` on your $PATH, as well as `screen` and `tmux`.

+Please also put the script from the submodule `afl-ptmin` on your $PATH.

 ## Quick Start
 To use auto-afl:
   1. Create any directory